 An announcement was made on Thursday, March 17, 2016, which was a statement of intent that all partners are committed to exploring the project further.
 No decisions have been made at this stage.

-We anticipate being able to share some proposals early in 2017 and we will engage the local community in the development of these.
+We are exploring options to progress the project.
+When we have some proposals to share, we will engage with the local community in the development of these.

 Find out more